 Over the past year getting hold of one of the best webcams suddenly went from niche concern to being a key part of lots of people's home working setups.
 These cameras deliver an integrated audio-video unit that is perfect for team meetings, briefings and staying in touch with friends and family – and you can mount them anywhere, so it's easier to put them at a comfortable height for long meetings.

-With that in mind, we've created a guide to the best webcams on the market today, with options for every budget, from cheap webcams that do the job nicely for less, up to premium 4K webcams.
+With that in mind, we've created a guide to the best webcams on the market today in 2022, with options for every budget, from cheap webcams that do the job nicely for less, up to premium 4K webcams.
 These are tools that are now just as important to the home office setup as one of the best office chairs or best keyboards are.